Best Dutch Oven of 2021

 We were let down when it came to the durability of the enamel.
 After our abuse tests, it started to chip away and wear.
 During our three-month testing period, we noted wear and rusting.
 For the price, we were let down by its overall durability.
 It takes quite a while to heat up water (four minutes, 31 seconds), which isn't surprising given its thicker, even temperature distribution.
 The Tramontina is ideal for those who are careful with their kitchen equipment and love to cook on an evenly distributed surface.
 It also bakes bread extremely well.

-The popular AmazonBasics Enameled Cast Iron Covered 6-Quart is the way to go if you're low on cash.
+The popular AmazonBasics Enameled Cast Iron Covered 6-Quart is the way to go if you want to save some cash.
 We appreciate the large volume, which cooks up stews and soups with ease.
 It also bakes bread well and comes in a variety of colors.
 The huge handles and top are easy to use while transporting, and we used it for all sorts of meals (with great success).
 If finding a product with a great price is your top priority, this is certainly one to consider.

 Why You Should Trust Us

-Amber King is a long time bread baker, cook, and dutch oven connoisseur.
+Amber King is a long-time bread baker, cook, and dutch oven connoisseur.
 Not only does she love baking bread weekly, but she also loves to experiment with new healthy recipes every week.
-She makes soups, stews, stir-fry, and more, and has a background in scientific testing as a professional gear tester for over seven years.
-She has also been working as a science teacher for five years.
+She makes soups, stews, stir-fry, and more, and has a background in scientific testing as a professional gear tester for over eight years.
+She has also been working as a science teacher for six years.
 She is committed to reviewing gear using objective tests that truly compare the differences in performance amongst products.

 To start our testing, we spent six hours conducting market research before selecting eight products to test side-by-side.
 Then, we ordered each product, pulled them out of their packaging, and got to cooking and baking.
 In each, we seared meatballs, baked bread, and made soups, rice, and pasta.
-We perform tests to evaluate durability and measured the internal temperature of each oven to see which take the longest to heat up and cool down, and which retain heat best.
+We performed tests to evaluate durability and measured the internal temperature of each oven to see which take the longest to heat up and cool down, and which retain heat best.
 We also used a temperature gun to measure heat distribution.
-Our testing is in-depth, objective, and hands-on, and can help build recommendations that are valid and ones that you can trust.
+Our testing is in-depth, objective, and hands-on, and we can give valid recommendations that you can trust.

 Analysis and Test Results